yzhilong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User requests to delete an entry when game entry list is not displayed.
     * 1a1.
-GameBook shows an error message.
+GameBook shows an error message, telling the user the correct command format.

       Use case resumes at step 1.
 * 1b.
 User uses `find KEYWORDS` to find specific game entries in the GameBook.